slackermorris/typescript-design-patterns/src/structural/composite/README-composite.md

 ## Implementation

 There are some important design decisions worth drawing attention to.
-The main tension is between how we minimise how much the client needs to know when handling these objects, the _transparency_, and what constitutes good class hierarchy design.
+The main tension is between _transparency_—how little the client needs to know when handling these objects—and what constitutes good class hierarchy design.
 This tension plays out most notably when considering how we access and manage children for composite objects.

-As has been mentioned, one of the main motivations for using the Composite pattern is to simplify our clients.
-Its purpose is to minimise the amount of knowledge clients need when handling these objects, as they can treat them uniformly given they inherit from a common ancestor.
+As mentioned, one of the main motivations for using the Composite pattern is to simplify our clients.
+The goal is to minimise the knowledge clients need when handling these objects, as they can treat them uniformly given they inherit from a common ancestor.
 This simplifies the accommodations needed in client code.
-If we follow this as intended behaviour, it needs to be reflected in our design.
-This is why we try to maximise the Component interface[^3].
+If we follow this as intended behaviour, it needs to be reflected in our design—which is why we try to maximise the Component interface[^3].

 ### Maximising the Component Interface